ahmedmonged/Sales-Analysis-/README.md

-# Sales-Analysis
+# Sales Analysis of Electronic Store

-Set of real world data science tasks completed using the Python Pandas library
+Full analysis of Electronic Store sales which include set of real world data science tasks completed using the Python Pandas library

 ## Setup